Galaxywalk/galaxywalk.github.io/_pages/about.md

 - 12/2022. 🤝 Invited to be IMWUT External Reviewer!
 - 10/2022. 🌐 We are working on opening source RF-Chord platform.
 Please visit our homepage [RF-Chord](https://soar.group/projects/rfid/rfchord/) for more details!
 - 07/2022. 🎓 Graduated and begin my PhD journey!
 As an Outstanding Graduate of Peking University!
 - 07/2022. 📑 Our paper of _RF-Chord_, a high throughput and high reliability RFID localization platform, has been accepted by NSDI 23!
-Please Check the [paper](../files/nsdi23-RF-Chord.pdf).
+Please refer to our [paper](../files/nsdi23-RF-Chord.pdf).
 - 04/2022. 📑 Our paper of _RetroMUMIMO_, the first multiple user multiple input and multiple output visible light backscatter, has been accepted by Sensys 22!
-Please Check the [paper](../files/sensys22-RetroMUMIMO.pdf).
+Please refer to our [paper](../files/sensys22-RetroMUMIMO.pdf).

 Publications